Orestistsira/auth-computer-arch-lab-ex1/README.md

 b)

-As we expected MinorCPU is faster than TimingSimpleCPU with the same CPU clock and RAM.
+As we expected MinorCPU is faster than TimingSimpleCPU with the same CPU clock and RAM, because as mentioned above Minor uses pipeline for instruction executions.

 c)